Urea: Synthesis

-The overall conversion of NH3 and CO2 to urea is exothermic, with the reaction heat from the first reaction driving the second.
+The overall conversion of and to urea is exothermic, with the reaction heat from the first reaction driving the second.
 The conditions that favor urea formation (high temperature) have an unfavorable effect on the carbamate formation equilibrium.
-The process conditions are a compromise: the ill-effect on the first reaction of the high temperature (around 190 °C) needed for the second is compensated for by conducting the process under high pressure (140–175 bar), which favors the first reaction.
+The process conditions are a compromise: the ill-effect on the first reaction of the high temperature (around 190 C) needed for the second is compensated for by conducting the process under high pressure (1.4-1.75 MPa), which favors the first reaction.
 Although it is necessary to compress gaseous carbon dioxide to this pressure, the ammonia is available from the ammonia production plant in liquid form, which can be pumped into the system much more economically.
 To allow the slow urea formation reaction time to reach equilibrium, a large reaction space is needed, so the synthesis reactor in a large urea plant tends to be a massive pressure vessel.

 Reactant recycling

 Because the urea conversion is incomplete, the urea must be separated from the unconverted reactants, including the ammonium carbamate.
 Various commercial urea processes are characterized by the conditions under which urea forms and the way that unconverted reactants are further processed.